SachinthaWijerathne/SachinthaWijerathne/README.md

 ## 📌 Featured Projects

-- 📱 **Small Tea Estate Manager** – Mobile app for small estate owners to track harvest, expenses, and income.
+- 📱 **Small Tea Estate Manager** – Mobile app and Web system for small estate owners to track harvest, expenses, and income.
 - ⚡ **Utility Monitoring App** – Mobile app for domestic users to monitor their utility usage.
 - 🎮 **Nuke Of Kaos - v1** – Website for promoting a gaming clan.
 - 🎮 **Nuke Of Kaos - v2** – Complete web system to monitor, showcase players, and promote the gaming clan.